Convenient student living accommodations

 - What work or task has the animal (dog) been trained to perform?

-A service animal must be housebroken (i.e., trained so that it controls its waste elimination, absent illness or accident) and must be kept under control by a harness, leash, or other tether, unless the person is unable to hold those, or such use would interfere with the service animal's performance of work or tasks.
+A service animal must be housebroken (For example, trained so that it controls its waste elimination, absent illness or accident) and must be kept under control by a harness, leash, or other tether, unless the person is unable to hold those, or such use would interfere with the service animal's performance of work or tasks.
 In such instances, the service animal must be kept under control by voice, signals, or other effective means.